 6. Stick to unrefined oils as much as possible, such as Olive, Grape Seed, Coconut, Sesame, etc. Processed oils and margarine contain trans fats, which disrupt cholesterol levels and can result in disease, such as diabetes and heart disease.

-7. Buy whole-grain bread from a bakery rather than from the bread shelf to help reduce eating bleached flour and a higher glycemic index, that can spike the blood sugar level, along with a long list of toxic chemicals and artificial additives.
+7. Buy whole-grain bread from a bakery rather than from the bread shelf to reduce eating bleached flour and the EXTRA starches that create breads with no nutritional value, a higher glycemic index that can spike the blood sugar level, and a long list of toxic chemicals and artificial additives.

 8. Cook with potatoes and other root vegetables rather than pre-made potato varieties that tend to have EXTRA starches like dextrose, which increase the glucose level of the already high glycemic index, which, just like sugars, are addictive and spike the blood sugar level.